 6. Find out where you are (and therefore what the next stage is)

-I strongly advise you measure your level using CEFR levels ( ) as these are now standard across Europe.
+We advise you measure your level using CEFR levels ( ) as these are now standard across Europe.
+In Sweden, however, SFI have a different scale.